The Math You Need to do Philosophy

-Chapter 1 introduces you to the language of sets and the basic ideas of set theory.
+We begin with the language of sets and the basic ideas of set theory.
 Our discussion is by way of examples rather than by way of axioms.
 The topics discussed are: set-builder notation; the membership relation; identity for sets; the subset relation; the empty set; unit sets; sets of individuals; pure sets.
 We talk about various operations on sets, including unions, intersections, differences, and the power set operation.
 We introduce the notion of sets as selections, sets of sets, and the iterative hierarchy of sets.
 We talk briefly about how various mathematical objects can be built out of sets.
 The chapter ends by introducing ordered pairs, n-tuples, and Cartesian products.

-Chapter 4 introduces some of the math used in philosophy of language.
+The philosophy of language makes extensive use of set theory.
 Sets, relations, and functions are extensively used in formal semantic theories.
 So this chapter can be thought of as an opportunity to apply the set-theory defined in the first two chapters.
 We develop a simple version of extensional semantics.
 We define a reference function that maps words onto their referents.
 The referent of a name is a thing; the referents of predicates are sets of things or sets of n-tuples of things.
 The next topic is truth-conditions of sentences.
 These truth-conditions make heavy use of the membership relation.
 We look at basic possible worlds semantics.
 Possible worlds semantics is illustrated with a simple model with several worlds.
 Truth-conditions are supplied for many kinds of sentences.
 We show how properties and propositions can be analyzed in terms of sets.
 Finally, we develop possible worlds semantics using counterpart theory.
 We discuss de re and de dicto modalities.
 Again, we use a simple model with many worlds to illustrate our discussion, and we provide truth-conditions for many kinds of sentences.

-Chapter 5 introduces basic probability theory.
+This chapter introduces basic probability theory.
 Probability theory is used in epistemology and philosophy of science (e.g. Bayesian epistemology, Bayesian confirmation theory).
 The topics here include experiments and sample spaces; simple probabilities; combined probabilities; probability distributions; and conditional probabilities.
 Many examples are provided to illustrate these concepts.
 The philosophical fun begins with Bayes Theorem.
 After our discussion of Bayes Theorem, we consider various philosophical applications.
 We talk about degrees of belief and subjective probability functions.
 We discuss Bayesian confirmation theory.
 All our discussions contain many examples.

 The topic of infinity comes up in many philosophical discussions.
 Is the mind finitely or infinitely complex?
 Can infinitely many tasks be done in finite time?
 What does it mean to say that God is infinite?
 We open with a discussion of recursively defined sequences.
 We show how to add limit clauses to such definitions.
 We talk about acceleration.
 We show how recursively define sequences and limits have been used in philosophy.
 Our examples include Zeno's racetrack, Royce's definition of the divine mind as a self-representative system, and an infinitary version of the degrees of perfection argument for God.
 The chapter thus moves to the notion of countable infinity.
 We define infinity and illustrate the definition.
 Of course, we talk about the Hilbert Hotel.
 We discuss supertasks, including infinitary computations and the notion of accelerating Turing machines.

-Chapter 8 shows that there is an endless progression of bigger and bigger infinities.
+There exists an endless progression of bigger and bigger infinities.
 We discuss the difference between ordinal and cardinal numbers.
 The chapter gives an extensive discussion of Cantor's Diagonal Argument and Power Set Argument.
 These are two of the most brilliant arguments ever produced.
 As examples of pure reasoning, they are highly philosophically valuable.
 We introduce the beth numbers, the alephs, and the continuum problem.
 We turn at last to the transfinite ordinal number line and to the notion of transfinite recursion.
 The chapter concludes with an application of transfinite recursion in philosophy of religion.